daniyaladil/CodSoft/README.md

-This is a simple to do application made in python using tkinter framework.
-This is my first task of CodSoft virtual of Python Programming language.
+Here i will upload all the tasks i have been assigned by CodSoft in my virtual internship in Python programming language.